Group Psychotherapy in Midtown Manhattan NYC and Throughout New York State and New Jersey

 Please reach out to Dr. Elakman if you're interested in participating.

-Skills-Based Group
+Skills-Based Groups

 Skills-based groups involve activities, discussions, and other exercises to help participants learn new coping mechanisms to empower them to make long-lasting positive changes.